hendrtd/engr-1110/docs/modules/m08/module-open-announcement.md

 - You will continue to use Scrum and Trello to plan, manage, and document your work, both for zyBook assignments and the course project.

+- You will learn to use Google Colab to create and deploy software solutions in Python.

 - An [active](https://en.wikipedia.org/wiki/Active_learning),
   [self-regulated](https://en.wikipedia.org/wiki/Self-regulated_learning)
   approach to learning in this course is crucial to your success.
 The passive